North Coast Road (Java)

-The most part of Java north coast road was built during the reign of governor-general of the Dutch East Indies Herman Willem Daendels (1808–1811) and was originally known as the Great Post Road (Jalan Raya Pos De Grote Postweg).
+Most of Java's north coast road was built during the reign of governor-general Herman Willem Daendels (1808–1811) and was originally known as the Great Post Road (Jalan Raya Pos De Grote Postweg).

 History of construction

-The Great Post Road was a military road which was built under the order of King Lodewijk Napoleon who ruled the Kingdom of Holland at that time. the road was intended to ease military support, e.g. transfer of soldiers, in order to defend Java from possible British invasion.
-It connects Anyer in western end and Panarukan in eastern end of Java.
-After Daendels rule, the eastern road was later extended to Banyuwangi.
-The Java Great Post Road consist the most parts of present Java North Coast Road.
-However the original post road is runs through Preanger (Priangan, West Java) highland, from Meester Cornelis (Jatinegara) went south to Buitenzorg (Bogor), and went east to Cianjur, Bandung, Sumedang, and Cirebon.
-The current north coast road runs through coastal northern West Java which built later after the construction of Daendels' post road.
+The Great Post Road was a military road which was built under the order of King Lodewijk Napoleon who ruled the Kingdom of Holland at that time.
+The road was intended to ease military support, e.g. transfer of soldiers, in order to defend Java from a possible British invasion.
+It connects Anyer in its western end and Panarukan in the eastern end of Java.
+After the reign of Daendels, the eastern road was later extended to Banyuwangi.
+The Java Great Post Road consists of most of the present Java North Coast Road.
+However, the original post road runs through the Preanger (Priangan, West Java) highlands, from Meester Cornelis (Jatinegara) going south to Buitenzorg (Bogor), and going east to Cianjur, Bandung, Sumedang, and Cirebon.
+The current north coast road runs through coastal northern West Java which was built later after the construction of Daendels' post road.
 It connects Bekasi, Karawang, Pamanukan, and Cirebon.

-Most of today national road network in Java was built during Dutch East Indies era.
-However, during Suharto era around the 1980s, the toll road network system was introduced within the whole Java transportation network.
-The Java toll network highway is continuously expanded, and today some of these toll roads formed Java north coast road.
+Most of the current national road network in Java was built during the Dutch East Indies era.
+However, during the Suharto era around the 1980s, the toll road network system was introduced within the Java transportation network.
+The Java toll network highway has been continuously expanded, and today some of these toll roads forms Java north coast road.